AdobeDocs/workfront.en/help/classic/administration-and-setup/tips-tricks-and-troubleshooting/wf-user-credentials-vs-saml-user-credentials.md

 SAML credentials are stored in an external SAML system, such as&nbsp;Microsoft's ADFS.
 They are not stored in Workfront.

-During user creation, Workfront detects if SAML 2.0 is configured and if it is, defaults to `Only Allow SAML 2.0 Authentication`&nbsp;for the user.
+During user creation, Workfront detects if SAML 2.0 is configured and if it is, defaults to **Only Allow SAML 2.0 Authentication**&nbsp;for the user.

-If during user creation the `Send an invite email to this person` box is checked, Workfront disables `Only Allow SAML 2.0 Authentication` and hides this option.
-Once `Send an invite email to this person` is checked, this is a non-SAML Workfront user.
+If during user creation the **Send an invite email to this person**&nbsp;box is checked, Workfront disables **Only Allow SAML 2.0 Authentication** and hides this option.
+Once **Send an invite email to this person** is checked, this is a non-SAML Workfront user.

-After user creation, you have the option to edit the user and check `Only Allow SAML 2.0 Authentication` where the user and password are controlled by the SAML system and the user is no longer using Workfront credentials.
+After user creation, you have the option to edit the user and check **Only Allow SAML 2.0 Authentication** where the user and password are controlled by the SAML system and the user is no longer using Workfront credentials.

 With this option checked, the user is only allowed to log in via SAML.
 When they go to the Workfront URL, they are automatically redirected to the SAML system asking for their SAML username and password.